robreuss/VirtualGameController/README.md

 ## Using the Sample Projects

-A number of sample projects are included that demonstrate the app roles (Peripheral, Bridge and Central) for different platforms (iOS, tvOS, OS X, watchOS).
-They are delivered with the framework files *copied* into the project rather than referring to the build product of the framework projects.
+A number of sample projects are included that demonstrate the app roles (Peripheral, Bridge and Central) for different platforms (iOS, tvOS, OS X, watchOS), along with a project that demonstrates the use of Objective C.  They are delivered with the framework files *copied* into the project rather than referring to the build product of the framework projects.
 To switch to using the build products of the framework file, [follow these instructions from the Wiki](https://github.com/robreuss/VirtualGameController/wiki/Setup-Frameworks-in-Sample-Projects).

 Other notes on sample projects: